Full functionalities of Detail 3D

 • Load transfer devices

-In version 24.1, only one Member can be input, which can be defined as a Rectangle or Polygon shape.
+Only one Member can be input, which can be defined as a Rectangle or Polygon shape.
 A rectangular shape is defined by three dimensions, while for the Polygon option, the shape in 2D space is entered into a table using coordinates, which can then be extracted into space.
 To define the general shape of a polygon, individual coordinates can be filled in the table, or a copy-paste from a spreadsheet program (such as Microsoft Excel) can be used.

 inline image in article